InformaticsMatters/dls-fragalysis-stack-kubernetes/awx-configuration/README.md

 the desired initial state of the corresponding AWX server, relying on Ansible, the tower-cli and Ansible Galaxy roles and collections.

+A special unencrypted file exists to act as a basis for a *basic* installation (`config-basic-template.yaml`).

 ## Preparation
 You **MUST** provide AWS credentials (typically allowing AWS S3 bucket access to plays that operate with S3) and Kubernetes credentials.